Galileo Regio

 The regio is bounded on the southwest by Uruk Sulcus, which lies between it and Marius Regio.
 Within Galileo Regio itself lies the palimpsest Memphis Facula, a relic of an impact crater that has been flattened in a manner characteristic of some of the Solar System bodies with icy crusts.

+A study from 2020 by Hirata, Suetsugu and Ohtsuki suggests that Ganymede probably was hit by a massive asteroid 4 billion years ago; an impact so violent that may have shifted the moon's axis.
+The study came to this conclusion analysing images of the furrows system in the satellite's surface.
+Galileo Regio is one of the system's analyzed.